Leslie Dicosola, LMSW

 Education & credentials

-- Bachelor of Science, Speech and Language Pathology, Western Michigan University
+- B.S.
+Speech & Language Pathology, Western Michigan University

 - Lecturer, School of Social Work, Eastern Michigan University